-Amos House is an ecumenical catholic worker community in Nashville, TN.
-We are currently a scattered-site community meaning that instead of having one common house, we live in different houses across the city.
-We regularly gather together for worship with Amos House members and friends.
-We are students and teachers, gardeners and urbanites, activists and contemplatives, urban monastics and Christian anarchists* (see below).
-We spend our days in tent cities, maximum security prisons, community gardens, non-profits, and local schools and universities.
-We advocate for the rights of workers and tenants, restorative justice, affordable and accessible housing, food security, care for the earth, and other issues of justice.
+Amos House is an ecumenical church without walls in Nashville, TN that is rooted in the Catholic Worker tradition.
+We are currently a scattered-site community meaning that instead of having one common house, we live in different houses across the city (though many of us live in the Nashville Greenlands community).
+We are students and teachers, gardeners and urbanites, activists and contemplatives, urban monastics, and Christian anarchists* (see below).
+We spend our days in tent cities, maximum security prisons, community gardens, non-profits, public squares, and local schools and universities.
+We advocate for the rights of workers and tenants, affordable and accessible housing, food security, care for the earth, restorative justice, the abolition of debt and prisons, and other issues of justice.
 We are a living experiment in what church could look like without steeples and walls and without paid clergy.

 We seek to be a prophetic presence in the Nashville community that brings attention to social ills and speaks the truth of suffering love to the powers that be.
 We adhere to the principles of non-violence and seek to creatively resist acts of physical and structural violence.
 Our community is named after the prophet Amos who confronted the wealthy and complacent for ignoring the suffering of the poor and oppressed, who demanded social justice of God’s people, and who exposed the emptiness of religion and ritual apart from sacrificial living and mercy.